 Item Description/Default Range of Values expected_value (for the expected power level) A numeric value for the expected power level.
 The units of measurement are dBm and W. The default units are defined by UNIT: POWer. sensor dependent DEF 1 resolution A numeric value for the resolution.
 If unspecified the current resolution setting is used.
-1 to 4 2 1.0, 0.1, 0.01, 0.001 DEF 1

-Item Description/Default Range of Values source list The channel which the command is implemented on.
+1 to 4 2 1.0, 0.1, 0.01, 0.001 DEF 1 ltem Description/Default Range of Values source list The channel which the command is implemented on.
 If unspecified the current window setup is used.
-However, on the N1912A, if the window shows a ratio or difference measurement, the upper window defaults to Channel A and the lower window to Channel B. (@1) (@2) 3
+However, if window shows a ratio or difference measurement on a meter with USB option installed, on the N1913A, the upper upper window defaults to Channel A, the upper lower window defaults to Channel C, the lower upper window defaults to Channel B and the lower lower window defaults to Channel D while on the N1914A, the upper upper window defaults to Channel A, the upper lower window defaults to Channel A, the upper lower window defaults to Channel C, the lower upper window defaults to Channel B and the lower lower window defaults to Channel B and the lower lower window defaults to Channel B and the USB option installed, the upper window defaults to Channel A and the lower window to Channel B on the N1914A if the window shows a ratio or difference measurement. (@1) (@2) 3 (@3) 4 (@4) 4